nicolasgarnier/friendlypix-web-react/README.md

 npm run build
 ```

-This will install all runtime dependencies and transpile the Javascript code to ES5 and install Cloud Functions dependencies.
+This will install all runtime dependencies and transpile and pack Javascript code to ES5, install Cloud Functions dependencies.
 Then run:

 ```bash